 With interest rates still very low, and prices leveling off, I wonder if the window to purchase true bargain real estate is closing.
 Is this a good time to buy real estate?

 While my interest is primarily for living purposes at this time, there are others who might see this an opportunie time to invest.
 If one could take out a super low interest loan, and rent out while ensuring the vacancy rate is kept low, a really solid rate of return might be had in this present environment.
+It’s entirely possible, who knows?
+High end real estate in Hawaii is one example.
 Additionally, there is the possibility of future asset value increases as well.
 Sort of like getting dividends and seeing capital appreciation on a stock.

 Real estate can be a component to one’s long-term investment plan.
 Many people have done very well, and have been able to grow net worth this way.
 There are plenty of personal finance bloggers that invest in real estate, and operate as landlords!

 Do you see prices stabilizing where you live?